Med-Process/Open-Det/README.md

 # Open-Det
-This is the official code (based on Pytorch framework) for the paper "Open-Det: An Efficient Learning Framework for Open-Ended Detection"[Open-Det](https://arxiv.org/abs/2505.20639).
+This is the official code (based on Pytorch framework) for the paper "Open-Det: An Efficient Learning Framework for Open-Ended Detection" [paper](https://arxiv.org/abs/2505.20639).

 ## Updates